ninjadev64/LeafyGuesser/docs/SetupLocal.md

 ...
 ```

-Now you can run this project on local.
+Now you can run this project locally with `npm run dev`.

 ### Project setup
 ```